aedobbyn/beer-data-science/present/brewsentation.md

 }
 ```

-Note that this is a `for` loop so it's pretty slow.
+Note that this is a `for` loop so it's pretty slow 😔.

-Step 1: GET Beer
+Paginating the Request
 ========================================================
 class: small-code

-Let's do this iteratively.

-We find out how many pages there are total and then keep sending requests and unnesting until we hit `number_of_pages`.
+We find out how many pages there are total and then send requests and unnest each until we hit `number_of_pages`.

 ```r